 This has led in the last few years to two shorter books which are currently being completed, on Giorgio Agamben, and his theory of human - essentially linguistic and political - life, and a small book on the notion of the animal in Kant and Hegel, which is broadly speaking a companion piece, dealing with the philosophy of art and culture and the philosophy of nature.

 All of these are preliminaries to the work described above under the heading of philosophical anthropology.

 I have taught philosophy, film, psychoanalysis, and philosophical anthropology, at the University of Sussex (2007-9, 2011), University of Warwick (2010), the University of the West of England (2011-15).
-Now, I teach philosophy at the University of Newcastle upon Tyne since September 2016.
+I have taught Philosophy at the University of Newcastle upon Tyne since September 2016.